-- 133. This 0.56 hectare site is between High Street and the Chesterfield Canal.
+148. This 0.56 hectare site is between High Street and the Chesterfield Canal.
 This site is a large open field with a garage style structure hugging the south west corner.
 Access is provided from a late 20th Century housing estate from Old Forge Road.
 The eastern and southern edges of the site are bounded by mature hedgerows.
-Several stretches of the remaining edges (northern and eastern) are abutted by the private rear gardens of surrounding infill developments. - 134.
-The site has open southerly views towards the Chesterfield Canal and its surrounding landscape.
-Its outlying position within Misterton's development boundary gives the site a particularly rural and open character - 135.
-The land south of the site is proposed as a Local Green Space reflecting the value to local people of the form and function of the open space adjoining the site to the south. - 136.
-Planning application has come in for 9 dwellings called Land off Ashdown Way but is for this site.
-This is currently being considered but the location of the site and the character of the adjoining area would support a higher density.
+Several stretches of the remaining edges (northern and eastern) are abutted by the private rear gardens of surrounding infill developments.

+- 149. The site has open southerly views towards the Chesterfield Canal and its surrounding landscape.
+Its outlying position within Misterton's development boundary gives the site a particularly rural and open character - 150.
+The land south of the site is proposed as a Local Green Space reflecting the value to local people of the form and function of the open space adjoining the site to the south. - 151.
+Planning has been recently approved for 9 dwellings for this site, but the location of the site and the character of the adjoining area would support a higher density.

-Policy 14R NP06 Land off Meadow Drive
+Policy 16R NP06 Land off Meadow Drive

-- 1. The development of this site for up to 17 dwellings should demonstrate how it is in accordance with the guidelines in the Misterton Design Code section 5.4.4 and should incorporate the following principles; - a) a landscaping scheme that retains the mature trees and hedgerow boundaries, - b) provide a pedestrian link to the open space surrounding the site, - c) a layout that reflects: - i. the site's semi-rural position on the edge of the development boundary, - ii. a consideration of the key view south towards the Chesterfield Canal in the orientation of the street(s) and built form, - d) including green links by way of hedgerows, green spaces, planting and street trees that provide green links through the site for wildlife movement, - e) provide a soft boundary of hedges and trees to the south to provide a soft transition to the open space to the south.
+The development of this site as shown on Map 14d for in the region of 17 dwellings should demonstrate how it is in accordance with the guidelines in the Misterton Design Code section 5.4.4 and should incorporate the following principles;

+- a) a landscaping scheme that retains the mature trees and hedgerow boundaries, - b) provide a pedestrian link to the open space surrounding the site, - c) a layout that reflects: - i. the site's semi-rural position on the edge of the development boundary, - ii. a consideration of the key view south towards the Chesterfield Canal in the orientation of the street(s) and built form, - d) including green links by way of hedgerows, green spaces, planting and street trees that provide green links through the site for wildlife movement; - e) provide a soft boundary of hedges and trees to the south to provide a soft transition to the open space to the south.

-NP11 Land off Grange Walk and NP12 Land off Fox Covert Lane
+NP11 Land off Grange Walk and NP12 Land off Fox Covert Lane Map 14e